Health Promotion and Wellness Degree

 Fall/Summer Internship: April 15th

-Application form (Form F) with signatures
+- Application form (Form F) with signatures

-One page cover letter to accompany your resume
+- One page cover letter to accompany your resume

-No Application will be accepted after the deadline.
+- No application will be accepted after the deadline.

-Student must meet with Internship supervisor prior to leaving campus.
+- Student must meet with Internship supervisor prior to leaving campus.

 We are in an age of preventive medicine and developing positive lifestyle habits.
-The Health Promotion and Wellness curriculum at Missouri Southern State University is aimed at providing the undergraduate student with entry level skills and the knowledge necessary to function competently in a wide range of fitness and wellness employment opportunities.
+The Health Promotion and Wellness curriculum at Missouri Southern State University is aimed at providing the undergraduate student with entry-level skills and the knowledge necessary to function competently in a wide range of fitness and wellness employment opportunities.

 It is imperative that each Health Promotion and Wellness major gain extensive exposure to the professional field.
 The internship experience is a catalyst to assist the student in relating textbook knowledge and classroom discussions with the actual, practical job experience.
 Most entry-level jobs in this profession are gained by experience.
 An internship can help the student build professional experience and enhance a resume and network with professionals in the field.